Term Consolidation in Canvas

-- A basic knowledge of spreadsheets and CSV exports is recommended.
+- Basic knowledge of spreadsheets and CSV exports are recommended.
 If you do not feel confident with those, please consult with your CSM for guidance if you wish to consolidate your terms.

 For example: If I consolidate all of my 2015-16 terms into one term, I will no longer be able to run reports like “Canvas High School- 2015-16 Fall Semester” However, I will be able to run reports on my new, archive terms, like “Canvas School District 2015-16 Archive” which will be useful institution-wide information.